- How are oral cavity and oropharyngeal cancers treated?

 After the cancer is found and staged, your doctor will discuss treatment choices with you.
 Based on the stage and location of the tumor, you may have different types of doctors on your treatment team.
 These doctors may include:

-- An otolaryngologist (also know as an ear, nose, and throat, or ENT doctor): a surgeon who treats certain diseases of the head and neck.
+- An otolaryngologist (also known as an ear, nose, and throat, or ENT doctor): a surgeon who treats certain diseases of the head and neck.

 - An oral and maxillofacial surgeon: a dental surgeon who treats diseases of the mouth, teeth, and jaws.